 - 1. Core courses will be offered only to the students of M.Sc.
 Electronics. - 2.
-The pre-requisites for discipline specific elective (DSE) courses will be decided by the departmental committee. - 3.
-M.Sc.
-II Sem.
-III and Sem.
-IV DSE-304 and DSE-404 will be offered for minimum 07 students in view of the infrastructure of the department.
-Discipline specific electives to be offered or otherwise will be at the sole discretion of the departmental committee. - 4.
+The pre-requisites for discipline specific elective (DSE) courses will be decided by the Departmental Committee. - 3.
+Number of electives and number of students per elective paper will be decided in the Departmental Committee meeting.
+The merit of M.Sc. entrance will be treated as merit for offering the electives. - 4.
 Students will be encouraged to opt for additional credits.
 This provision is in view of rewarding the advanced learners.
-The decision will be at the sole discretion of the departmental committee. - 5.
+The decision will be at the sole discretion of the Departmental Committee. - 5.
 Minimum attendance required to appear for semester-end examination will be 75% for each credit course.

-6. The nature of semester-end examination question paper will be as follows:
+6. The nature of semester-end examination question paper will be as follows :